Apple reportedly looking to buy cobalt directly from miners

 The tech titan is in negotiations to buy long-term supplies of cobalt directly from miners, Bloomberg reported Wednesday.
 Cobalt is key in the production of the lithium-ion batteries found in phones, laptops and tablets.

 The talks underscore concerns that rapid growth in battery demand may lead to a shortage of the raw material.
-Apple has plenty of reason to be concerned as smartphones and electric cars depend on the cobalt, the price of which has doubled in the past 12 months, according to market track InvestmentMine.
+Apple has plenty of reason to be concerned as both phones and electric cars depend on cobalt, the price of which has doubled in the past 12 months, according to market track InvestmentMine.

 Apple aims to secure contracts for several thousand metric tons of cobalt each year for five year or more, the news agency reported.
 Companies such as BMW, Volkswagen and Samsung are also looking to lock up multi-year contracts for supplies of the metal to produce electric vehicles.